Parameter-estimation bias induced by transient orbital resonances in extreme-mass-ratio inspirals: Conclusions

 Since Fisher analyses for EMRIs are numerically sensitive, we did not report a single representative result for each configuration.
 Instead, for each case, we identified a region in which the Fisher matrix is numerically stable and reported the corresponding range of bias values.
 This is the procedure used throughout the paper and it sets the interpretation of all quoted Fisher results.

 Our results show how both the sign and the magnitude of the resonance coefficients affect the inferred bias.
 Different sign assignments have the largest impact for the weaker resonances, for which the inferred bias can move across the $1\sigma$ threshold.
 Different coefficient prescriptions also lead to different bias estimates.
-Figure~\ref{fig3} compares the Teukolsky-based coefficients used in the main analysis with the self-force-based coefficients reported in Ref.~\cite{Lynch:2024ohd}.
+Figure~\ref{fig3} compares the Teukolsky-based coefficients used in the main analysis with those reported in Ref.~\cite{Lynch:2024ohd}, which were constructed using the surrogate self-force model described therein.
 These two prescriptions are broadly consistent for most of the resonances considered, but they yield significantly different bias estimates for the $4:3$ resonance.
+Such behavior is in agreement with the findings reported in Appendix A of Ref.~\cite{Lynch:2024ohd}, where the $4:3$ case is identified as a limitation of its surrogate model, whose approximations tend to significantly underestimate the effects of high-order resonances.

 According to Eq.~\ref{ratio}, the parameter bias is independent of SNR, while the corresponding statistical uncertainty scales as $1/\rho$.
-Since we fix the SNR to a commonly adopted EMRI detection threshold, the results reported in Fig.~\ref{fig2} should be interpreted as lower limits, within the assumptions of this analysis.
-For large mismatches and significant losses in the recovered SNR, the first-order Cutler--Vallisneri bias formula in Eq.~\ref{bias} can no longer be regarded as an accurate estimate of the systematic shift in the likelihood peak.
-In this regime, the Fisher-matrix validation probes only the local quadratic structure of the model manifold and, in our case, does not guarantee that the NK--ERM discrepancy remains within the regime of validity of the linearized bias approximation.
+Since we fix the SNR to a commonly adopted EMRI detection threshold, the results reported in Figure~\ref{fig2} should be regarded as lower limits only within the conditional Fisher-matrix framework described in Appendix~\ref{sec::conditional-fisher-bias}.
+Extending the analysis to the complete parameter space modifies both the statistical uncertainties and the induced biases through parameter correlations; hence, these results should not be interpreted as predictions for a fully marginalized parameter-estimation problem.
+Furthermore, for large mismatches and significant losses in the recovered SNR, the first-order Cutler--Vallisneri bias formula in Eq.~\ref{bias} can no longer be regarded as an accurate estimate of the systematic shift in the likelihood peak.
+In this regime, the Fisher-matrix validation probes only the local quadratic structure of the model manifold and, in our case, does not guarantee that the NK-ERM discrepancy remains within the regime of validity of the linearized bias approximation.
 Consequently, large parameter biases inferred from the Fisher analysis should be interpreted primarily as qualitative indicators.